Svengoolie: Themes

 The show opens with a reference to early radio broadcasting: "Calling all stations, clear the air lanes, clear all air lanes for the big broadcast."
 This is a sound clip from the preview "trailer" of one of the four "Big Broadcast Of ....
 (1932, 1936, 1937, 1938)" movies.
 In a running gag throughout the series, Svengoolie's mentions of the Chicago suburb of Berwyn are met with an audio clip of several people groaning "BERWYN?!?"
 Another recurring gag involves rubber chickens thrown at Svengoolie after a weak joke, usually at the end of an episode's opening and closing sketches.
 Visitors assist the crew in throwing rubber chickens during taping.
-Frequently sound clips are used from Warner Bros. cartoons ("Oh we're the boys of the Chorus,"...etc.), radio broadcasts of The Stan Freberg Show ("Thank you for all those cards and letters, you folks in television LAND.....", "Wun'erful, Wun'erful" and "Ow, OW, OW!!!" from "The HoneyEarthers"), and other sources.
+Frequently sound clips are used from Warner Bros. cartoons ("Oh we're the boys of the Chorus,"...etc.), radio broadcasts of The Stan Freberg Show ("Thank you for all those cards and letters, you folks in television LANT.....", "Wun'erful, Wun'erful" and "Ow, OW, OW!!!" from "The HoneyEarthers"), and other sources.